-The past couple of weeks BrainGymmer went into the field and visited three nursing homes in Lelystad, The Netherlands.
+The past couple of weeks, BrainGymmer went into the field and visited three nursing homes in Lelystad, The Netherlands.

 We even found a brain training talent!
-The 83 years old lady played the game ‘Mentile’ as if she practiced it daily!
+The 83 years old lady played the game ‘Mentile’ as if she practised it daily!
 She managed to remember 10 tiles and turn them around in the right order.
 She has already signed up for the next world championship brain training.

 The last workshop was in nursing home Coloriet in Lelystad.
 The participating group was of a more varied age range, from 45 to 87, with a variety of medical conditions.
-One of the participants, a 47 year old man, was recovering from a cerebral infarction and a heart attack.
+One of the participants, a 47-year-old man, was recovering from cerebral infarction and a heart attack.
 Before he was admitted to Coloriet he was working in the ICT industry.
 He told us that it was difficult for him to work with computers now and that this was very challenging for him, since he used to work with computers every day.
 Nonetheless, he found it very challenging and a good exercise to train the cognitive areas.
 Another participant of 83 even brought her own tablet to train with!

 We would like to thank all the participants and supervisors for their enthusiasm and commitment!